surmwill/recycler_unity/README.md

 This enum specifies how and what entries will get moved.

 <ins>Values</ins>
-- `Below:` all entries below the one modified will stay unmoved.
+- `VerticalBelow:` all entries below the one modified will stay unmoved.
-- `Above:` all entries above the one modified will stay unmoved.
+- `VerticalAbove:` all entries above the one modified will stay unmoved.
+- `HorizontalLeft:` all entries to the left of the one modified will stay unmoved.
+- `HorizontalRight:` all entries to the right of the one modified will stay unmoved.
-- `Mid:` all entries above and below the one modified will be moved equally.
+- `Middle:` all entries above and below, or to the left and right of the one modified will be moved equally.

 ## ScrollToAlignment

 Enum defining the position within an entry to center on when we scroll to it.

 <ins>Values</ins>
+- `VerticalEntryBottom:` center on the bottom edge of the entry.
+- `VerticalEntryTop:` center on the top edge of the entry.
+- `VerticalEntryLeft:` center on the left edge of the entry.
+- `VerticalEntryRight:` center on the right edge of the entry.
 - `EntryMiddle:` center on the middle of the entry.
-- `EntryBottom:` center on the bottom edge of the entry.
-- `EntryTop:` center on the top edge of the entry.

-## RecyclerPosition

-An enum defining two important locations of the recycler list: the top and bottom.

-<ins>Values</ins>
-- `Top:` the top of the recycler list.
-- `Bot:` the bottom of the recycler list.

 # Nuances